heyKANB/Pumpkin-Patch/replit.md

 # Overview

 **Version 2.0.3** - This is a web-based farming simulation game built with a full-stack architecture featuring a map-based navigation system.
 Players navigate between different game areas through an interactive map menu: Farm Field for crop management, Kitchen for food processing, Marketplace for trading, and Store Front (coming soon).
 The game now features a map-style navigation system with an "autumn in the Smokey mountains" theme as the main menu hub.
 The game includes multiple crop types (pumpkins and apples), real-time growth mechanics, progressive field expansion from 3x3 up to 10x10, and a Kitchen system for processing crops into valuable pies.
-Enhanced with fertilizer system for accelerated growth, multiple crop types with different pricing, autumn/October theming throughout, and Google AdSense integration for monetization. **NEW in v2.0**: Comprehensive level progression system with incremental XP requirements, multi-activity experience earning, and tool-based advancement after level 10. **FIXED in v2.0.1**: TestFlight player initialization now properly provides starting resources (25 coins, 3 pumpkin seeds, 3 apple seeds) with persistent PostgreSQL database storage. **ENHANCED in v2.0.2**: Fixed field expansion limits and improved mobile device compatibility with proper database storage integration. **CRITICAL FIXES in v2.0.3**: Implemented full database persistence for plots and ovens, ensuring iOS app data persists between sessions and field expansion works correctly from 3x3 to 10x10.
+Enhanced with fertilizer system for accelerated growth, multiple crop types with different pricing, autumn/October theming throughout, and Google AdSense integration for monetization. **NEW in v2.0**: Comprehensive level progression system with incremental XP requirements, multi-activity experience earning, and tool-based advancement after level 10. **FIXED in v2.0.1**: TestFlight player initialization now properly provides starting resources (25 coins, 3 pumpkin seeds, 3 apple seeds) with persistent PostgreSQL database storage. **ENHANCED in v2.0.2**: Fixed field expansion limits and improved mobile device compatibility with proper database storage integration. **CRITICAL FIXES in v2.0.3**: Implemented full database persistence for plots and ovens, ensuring iOS app data persists between sessions and field expansion works correctly from 3x3 to 10x10. **NEW in v2.0.4**: Added daily free coins system - players can collect 5 coins once every 24 hours with database-tracked timing and user-friendly UI integration.

 # User Preferences